CNES/demcompare/readme.md

 #### ROI definition

-The processed Region of interest (ROI) is either defined by:

-    the image coordinates (x,y) of its top-left corner, and its dimensions (w, h) in pixels as a python dictionary with 'x', 'y', 'w' and 'h' keys
-    or the geographical coordinates of the projected image as tuple with (left, right, bottom, top) coordinates
+The processed Region of interest (ROI) is either defined by (1) either the image coordinates (x,y) of its top-left corner, and its dimensions (w, h) in pixels as a python dictionary with 'x', 'y', 'w' and 'h' keys or (2) the geographical coordinates of the projected image as tuple with (left, right, bottom, top) coordinates

 In anyway, this is four numbers that ought to be given in the `json` configuration file.

 If no ROI definition is provided then DEMs raster are fully processed.

+#### step by step process (and the possibility to avoid the coregistration step)

+dem_compare allows one to execute only a subset of the whole process.
+As such, a `--step` command line argument is provided.
+It accepts values from `{coregistration,stats,report}` :

+    [user@machine] $ python dem_compare.py
+    usage: dem_compare.py [-h]
+                          [--step {coregistration,stats,report} [{coregistration,stats,report} ...]]
+                          [--debug] [--display]
+                          config.json

+All the steps are optional, and a dem_compare can start at any step as long as previously required step have been launched.
+This means that one can launch the report step only as long as the stats step has already been performed from a previous dem_compare launch and the config.json remains the same.
+Note that the coregistration step is not mandatory as one can decide its DEMs are already coregistered.

 ## Dependencies